nathforge/decky-remote/README.md

 ## How does it work?

 Decky Loader runs an HTTP server on http://localhost:1337.
-We connect to the Deck over SSH and call the HTTP server.
+We connect to the Deck over SSH and call the websocket endpoint.